MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.DirectoryObjects/Get-MgDirectoryObjectMemberGroup.md

 Return all the group IDs for the groups that the specified user, group, service principal, organizational contact, device, or directory object is a member of.
 This function is transitive.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaDirectoryObjectMemberGroup](/powershell/module/Microsoft.Graph.Beta.DirectoryObjects/Get-MgBetaDirectoryObjectMemberGroup?view=graph-powershell-beta)

 ## SYNTAX

 ### GetExpanded (Default)